In this article, we’ll go over exactly what a CV is and how to make one with our step-by-step guide and examples.

 Volunteer work

-Adding a section for volunteer work on your CV is a great way to highlight some of your transferable skills and demonstrate that you’re involved in your community.
+Adding a section for volunteer work on your CV is a great way to highlight some of your transferable skills and show that you’re involved in your community.

 Publications